tompazourek/NaturalSort.Extension/README.md

 conn.CreateCollation("NATURALSORT", (x, y) => NaturalComparer.Compare(x, y));
 ```

-Then you can use the collation in your SQL query like this:
+Then you can use the collation to achieve natural sorting in your SQL query:

 ```sql
 SELECT * FROM Customers